What is a gastrostomy tube (g-tube)?

 Living with a g-tube

-Why choose Children’s Hospital Colorado for gastrostomy tube placement?
+Why choose Children’s Colorado for g-tube placement?

 - Pediatric anesthesiologists know how to keep your child safe and pain-free before, during and after surgery.